engrmahabub/wee/syntax/structure.md

 | Keyword  | Purpose
 |----------|--------------------------------------------------
-| wee      | Import Wee module
 | asm      | Import Assembly
 | cpp      | Import C or C++ module
-| exit     | Interrupt program execution with error number (0..n)
+| wee      | Import Wee module
 | def      | Define user data type or type alias using :
 | let      | Declare variables using : with type or =
 | set      | Establish or modify value for variables using =
 | out      | Add something to console buffer but no new line
+| put      | Put some parameters to console and add new line
+| write    | Output expression result to console
 | get      | Accept input from console and wait for read
 | read     | Accept user input from console
-| put      | Put some parameters to console and add new line
-| write    | Output expression result to console
+| if       | Conditional statement execution
 | for      | Start _range iteration_ or _collection iteration_
 | do       | Used with iteration _for_
 | next     | Continue iteration _for_ from beginning